algolia/autocomplete/packages/website/docs/creating-a-renderer.md

 ---
 id: creating-a-renderer
-title: Creating a custom Renderer
+title: Creating a custom renderer
 ---

 Learn how to build a full autocomplete UI from the ground up.